 Environmental Engineering (ENVE)

-This course provides an overview of how environmental engineers integrate biological, chemical, and physical sciences with engineering to develop solutions to environmental problems.
-Topics include air pollution, water pollution, solid waste, fate and transport of contaminants, and pollution prevention.
+This course provides an overview of how environmental engineers integrate biological, chemical, and physical sciences with engineering design methods to develop solutions to environmental problems.
+Topics include air pollution, water pollution, solid waste management, fate and transport of contaminants, pollution prevention, environmental regulation, risk assessment, climate science, and sustainability assessment.
+Focuses on applications and actual design practice.

 Water quality and water supply issues make up this course including the physical, chemical, and biological processes involved in water treatment.
 Process design, operations, and management are also considered.